joelgarcia1/joelgarcia1/README.md

 # I’m Joel Garcia Valencia, Welcome to my github

 -  Graduated California State University of Northridge as a Computer Engineer
--  To reach me, my contact is:
+-  To reach me, use my email below.

-   email: joel.garciavalencia1@gmail.com
+ joel.garciavalencia1@gmail.com